EternalTrail/eeVR/README.md

 # eeVR
+**This project is not currently in active development, you're still free to post issues and make pull requests and I will try my best to guide you/merge, even if you have to wait a while.
+I do plan on coming back to this, although that won't happen for probably a year or two.**

 Blender addon to render 360° and 180° images and videos in eevee engine with support for stereoscopic rendering.

 ## Getting Started